SeanShubin/documentation/videos/character/character.md

 The smallest meaningful contrastive unit of a writing system.
 Contrastive, means they are designed to be distinguished from one another.
 For example, a 'c' is different than an 'e', yet two 'c's are the same even if they have slight differences in their shape.
-Examples are of graphemes are alphabetic letters, chinese characters, numbers, and punctuation marks.
+Examples of graphemes are alphabetic letters, chinese characters, numbers, and punctuation marks.

 ### Glyph
 The shape of a marking representing a grapheme.